 What cyber security should a Christchurch IT company provide as standard?

-Standard cyber security from a Christchurch IT company should include multi factor authentication, managed endpoint protection, regular patching, encrypted backups tested for restore, and ongoing security awareness training.
+Standard cyber security should include multi factor authentication, managed endpoint protection, regular patching, encrypted backups tested for restore, and ongoing security awareness training.
 Stronger providers add vulnerability management, dark web monitoring and incident response planning as part of the base service.

 Do Christchurch IT companies support cloud and Microsoft 365 environments?

-Yes, almost every credible Christchurch IT company manages Microsoft 365 environments and broader cloud platforms.
-The differentiator is depth — whether the provider only handles user creation and licensing, or whether they actively configure security, optimise licensing, manage SharePoint and Teams structure, and align the environment with NZ Privacy Act obligations.
+Yes, almost every credible Christchurch IT company manages Microsoft 365 and broader cloud platforms.
+The differentiator is depth: whether the provider only handles user creation and licensing, or whether they actively configure security, optimise licensing, manage SharePoint and Teams structure, and align the environment with NZ Privacy Act obligations.

 How do I know if my current Christchurch IT company is the right one?

 Strong signs include fixed predictable pricing, fast and competent helpdesk response, proactive recommendations rather than reactive fixes, regular reviews, transparent reporting and clear documentation of your environment.
-If those are missing, or if you only hear from your provider when there is a problem, it is time to compare alternatives.
+If those are missing, or you only hear from your provider when something breaks, it is time to compare alternatives.

 What is the difference between managed IT and break-fix in Christchurch?

 Managed IT is a fixed monthly fee covering proactive monitoring, maintenance and unlimited support.
 Break-fix is paid by the hour each time something goes wrong.
-Managed IT prevents most issues and predicts costs; break-fix usually costs more over twelve months because problems compound and surprise invoices stack up.
+Managed IT prevents most issues and makes costs predictable; break-fix usually costs more over twelve months because problems compound and surprise invoices stack up.